Saturday, August 1, 2015

 Car and Carriage Museum

-We ate lunch at Gathering Grounds Patisserie Café 55 E. Main St Luray VA 22835 (Patisserie is a type of French or Belgian bakery that specializes in pastries and sweets in both countries)
+We ate lunch at Gathering Grounds Patisserie Café, 55 E. Main S, Luray, VA 22835 (Patisserie is a type of French or Belgian bakery that specializes in pastries and sweets in both countries)

-We tried to get back to Shenandoah Valley National Park but by the time we got to the area where we could get to the park, the park closed at 5:00 pm.
+We tried to return to Shenandoah Valley National Park, but by the time we arrived at the area where we could access the park, it had closed at 5:00 P.M.

-From Luray Virginia, we took 340 down to Stanley Va., then to I-81 from Virginia to Knoxville, TN.
+From Luray, Virginia, we took 340 down to Stanley, Virginia, then to I-81, which runs from Virginia to Knoxville, TN.

 I also bought some lottery tickets.

-We drove through Knoxville, TN on I-40 N toward Nashville, TN taking 840 to I-65 S to 360 to 31 Spring Hill to Columbia TN, turning onto Highway 43 and 43 all the way home.
+We drove through Knoxville, TN, on I-40 N toward Nashville, TN, taking I-840 to I-65 S to 360 to 31, then to Spring Hill and Columbia, TN.
+We turned onto Highway 43 and followed it all the way home.

 We arrived at home about 3:30 A.M.

-My husband was asleep and he had to work the next day, so Lora slept on the sofa and I slept in the recliner.
+My husband was asleep, as he had to work the next day, so Lora slept on the sofa, and I slept in the recliner.

-When my husband got up to get ready to go to work the next morning, both Lora and I got into bed.
+When my husband got up to get ready for work the next morning, both Lora and I got into bed.

-The next morning after my husband left for work, my daughter and I climbed into bed but I could not sleep because I could hear it was storming outside, so I got up and lay on the sofa.
+The next morning, after my husband left for work, my daughter and I climbed into bed, but I couldn't sleep because I could hear it was storming outside.
+So, I got up and lay on the sofa.

 December 18, 2012, Flew